 - These two logic gates on IC1 enable us to double the number of encoder pulses coming from the motors so as to increase the accuracy of the speed and position measurement.

 - These two connectors are the ones that make the connections to the motors.
 If you are not using encoders you only need to connect the motors to pins 5 and 6 on each of the 2 connectors

 - This connector is used to feed power and signals to the sensor board, and to pass the returned sensor read values back to the microcontroller.
 Not all of the connections are needed for each sensor board

 - This connector is used to enable a serial signal to be passed from the microcontroller to another device.
-This could be a serial cable or a serial transmission module or a Bluetooth module so as to collect data from the robot to another computer.
+This could be a serial cable or a serial transmission module or an HC05 or HC06 Bluetooth module so as to pass data to or from the robot to another computer.
 When used with an HC06 Bluetooth module, the 2 resistors reduce the transmit level to the required 3.3 volts and the diode allows the Arduino to still be programmed when the Bluetooth module is connected